 Hello there, friend!
-I'm happy to say Matt and I made it back from our Vermont/Maine trip, where we ate a ton of maple creemees (sometimes 2 in one day) and lots of blueberries.
+I'm happy to say I made it back from our Vermont/Maine trip, where we ate a ton of maple creemees (sometimes 2 in one day) and lots of blueberries.

 Mostly I just wanted to share all of the photos I took on our little trip up North.
 I hope you enjoy them!